art

 outlet

 I was 8 months old when I arrived in the U.S. I was born in South Korea, but raised in Upstate New York.
-I always knew that I was adopted, but I never understood what that actually meant.
+Growing up, I always knew that I was adopted, but I never truly understood what that actually meant.
 The questions began in elementary school.
-I didn’t think there was anything different about me until my classmates began to scrutinize my appearance and questioned why I didn’t resemble my parents.
+I didn’t think there was anything different about me until both my friends and classmates began to ask questions.
+First, my appearance was constantly scrutinized, especially since I did not resemble my parents.
+I was always questioned about this in particular.
 It didn’t feel like it was coming from a place of genuine curiosity, but rather “why are you not like us?”
-I grew painfully aware that I was indeed different, so I simply did not discuss my adoption with anyone.
-I was terrified of being rejected and alone, so it didn’t take too long for me to conform and pretend to be someone I was not in a desperate attempt to keep my true self hidden.
-I thought I was protecting myself by doing this, but in reality, I was actually erasing my authentic self all for the sake of fitting in.
-More than anything, I just wanted to feel like I belonged.
+The idea of being different absolutely terrified me because that meant I couldn’t belong.
+I began to grow wary of my looks and would avoid the topic ‘adoption’ in fear that I would be rejected if anyone were to find out.
+However, keeping this a secret was truly painful because I felt like I was erasing my authentic self all for the sake of fitting in.

-In order to release these built up and complex emotions I was feeling, I always turned to art.
-The moment I began to use art as an outlet, I became strong enough to face my inner demons and have the courage to be myself despite what anyone thought.
-Making art was my way of having a shoulder to cry on during a time of loss, confusion or sadness.
-For me, it was and still is the only way that I can truly heal.
-My art allows me to escape reality, but yet at the same time, encourages me to face the parts of my life I've been trying to erase for so long.
-After years of hiding and self-destruction, I’ve decided to stop running and to embrace that this is who I really am.
-I may be an adoptee, but that doesn’t make me unworthy because I have found people who have accepted me.
-Furthermore, I’ve seen that my art has the ability to reach people and make those who have similar stories as me no longer feel lonely.
+I needed a safe space where I could be vulnerable and express myself, so I turned to art.
+Once I began to use art as an outlet, I felt like I was becoming stronger because I didn’t have to hide or put on an act.
+Making art is like having a shoulder to cry on during a time of loss, confusion or sadness.
+For me, it has and always will be the only way that I can truly heal.
+My art allows me to escape reality while also encouraging me to face my fears.
+After years of hiding and self-destruction, I’ve decided to finally put away the mask because I am proud to embrace that this is who I really am.
+I am an adoptee, but that doesn’t make me unworthy because I have found people who have accepted me.
+Furthermore, I’ve seen that my art has the ability to reach people and make those who have similar stories as me feel connected and that we are not alone.
 My hope is to inspire others and to convey the importance of embracing your individuality.

 found